 What can I make with leftover ingredients?

-Did you make this protein granola?
+Did you make this high protein granola?
 Leave me a comment & rating to share how it turned out!

 Chocolate Peanut Butter Protein Granola